tobek/laminae/notes.md

 Beneath what other creatures are to thee?
 ---God to Adam, Paradise Lost, Book VIII 398-411
 CNP? something else solitary

-All the unaccomplished works of nature's hand, Abortive, monstrous, or unkindly mixed,
-Dissolved on earth, fleet hither, and in vain,
-Till final dissolution, wander here,
----corrupt nature in the void that travesties God's creation, PL Book III 455-62

 Incensed with indignation, Satan stood
 Unterrified, and like a comet burned,